Donna Vekić: 2014: First WTA Tour title

-2015: Fourth WTA final
+2015: Fourth WTA Tour final

 Vekić began the year as world No. 81.
 After a bad start into the new season, she beat Louisa Chirico at Indian Wells but lost in the second round to Zarina Diyas.
 After her ranking dropped to No. 177, she entered the Lale Cup in Istanbul as the top seed but lost in the quarterfinals to the sixth seed, Margarita Gasparyan.
 She lost in the first round of the Marrakesh Grand Prix, and in the second round of the Madrid Open.

 During the French Open, she claimed her first top-40 victory in the season when she beat Caroline Garcia, and also defeated Bojana Jovanovski before bowing out to Ana Ivanovic.
 After the French Open she continued her bad form from the first half of the season by failing to qualify for Wimbledon or the US Open.
 In Tashkent, she reached the final with three-set wins over Kiki Bertens, Carina Witthöft and Anna-Lena Friedsam and a two-set victory over Evgeniya Rodina, but lost to Nao Hibino.
 She ended the season ranked No. 105.

 2016: Fifth ITF title

 Vekić began the season ranked 103.
 At the Australian Open, she lost in the first round to qualifier Naomi Osaka.
 She reached the quarterfinals of the San Antonio Open, with wins over Aliaksandra Sasnovich and Kiki Bertens, before losing to Tsvetana Pironkova.
 She lost in the first round of ten consecutive WTA tournaments from February to August, including the French Open, where she lost to Madison Keys, and Wimbledon, where she took Venus Williams to a first-set tie-break but lost in straight sets.

-At Cincinnati in August, Vekić had victories over Varvara Lepchenko and Mariana Duque-Marino in qualifying, and defeated world No. 25 Ana Ivanovic, in the first round, before losing to tenth seed Johanna Konta in the second round.
+At Cincinnati in August, Vekić had victories over Varvara Lepchenko and Mariana Duque Marino in qualifying, and defeated world No. 25 Ana Ivanovic, in the first round, before losing to tenth seed Johanna Konta in the second round.
 She failed to progress through qualifying for the US Open.
 In September, she reached the final of the ITF Saint Petersburg, with wins over Olga Doroshina, Anastasiya Komardina, Vesna Dolonc and Aryna Sabalenka, before losing the final to Natalia Vikhlyantseva, in straight sets.
 In Tashkent, she lost in the first round to Kateryna Kozlova.
 In Tianjin, after her victory over Zhang Kailin, she lost to the second seed, Svetlana Kuznetsova.

 In October, at the Soho Square Tournament, she had victories over Laura Pigossi, Jaqueline Cristian (walkover) and Arantxa Rus, before she beat Maria Sakkari in three sets in the semifinals to reach her second ITF final of the year.
 In the final, she defeated Sara Sorribes Tormo in three sets, to win the fifth ITF title of her career.
 In Poitiers, she lost in the first round to Lauren Davis, while at the Open de Limoges she reached the third round, where she lost in three sets to world No. 24 and top-seed, Caroline Garcia.
 Vekić ended the season ranked world No. 101.